Elijah-trillionz/devRoadMap/README.md

 ### Explanation

 What this shows is that, initially a paragraph of "Learn a programming language" and options as a list will come up (python, JavaScript).
-When "Python" is clicked for example, a paragraph of "Are you sure you wanna learn Python" with a list of yes and no will pop up.
+When "JavaScript" is clicked for example, a list of ordered options (with links) of "FreeCodeCamp JavaScript Course" and "Codecademy Intermediate Course" will pop up.

-This is possible because we told the "primary" object to redirect to "ask_funny_questions" object.
-And this "ask_funny_questions" has turned the options of "primary" object into an object with a key of their id (when in option).
+This is possible because we told the "primary" object to redirect to "step2:resources" object.
+And this "step2:resources" has turned the options of "primary" object into an object with a key of their id (when in option).

 I hope this is clear.

-This is how it works generally.

 ### TODO: where resources are needed